As an Amazon Associate, I earn from qualifying purchases. See my disclosures for more information.

-Second, you need to figure out how many BTUs per gallon you need.
+First, figure out how many BTUs per gallon you need.
 This depends on how cold your ground water is, which is determined by where you live.
 It basically is how much heat it takes to heat your water up to useable temperature.
-Fun fact, this is also how calories function 🙂

 Third, multiply by 60 minutes.

-Finally, multiply by the Uniform Energy Factor (UEF) of the water heater, which should be listed on the water heater.
+Finally, divide the top total by the Uniform Energy Factor (UEF) of the water heater, which should be listed on the water heater.